 The principal accounting policies adopted in the preparation of the financial report are set out below.
 These policies have been consistently applied to all the years presented, unless otherwise stated.
-The financial report includes financial statements for The Capricornian Ltd (the "Credit Union").
+The financial report includes financial statements for The Capricornian Ltd.